digitalfondue/jfiveparse/README.md

 ## Use:

 If you use it as a module, remember to add `requires ch.digitalfondue.jfiveparse;` in your module-info.
+If you are using the W3CDom class (and the various inner classes), you may also need to require the `java.xml` module, as it's an optional dependency.

 ```java
 import ch.digitalfondue.jfiveparse.Document;